 Prepared hyacinths have a fabulous fragrance and are perfect for bringing a Spring feeling indoors during the late winter months.
 Care should be taken with hyacinths as they can irritate the skin causing itching; it is advisable to wear gloves when handling them.
 Always unpack bulbs and plant on arrival.
 Plant with the tips of the bulbs just showing through the compost - use a loam-based potting compost like John Innes No.2.
-You can use bulb fibre if there are no drainage holes in the container, (but we advise against using peat-based compost)
+You can also use bulb fibre if there are no drainage holes in the container.
+We advise against using peat-based compost.

 When the shoots are around 2.5 to 5 cm high, gradually increase the light and temperature.
 If they are brought out into the light and warmth too soon they can produce elongated leaves and weak flowers.
 It is best not to place them near a radiator or draught.
 Hyacinths like a humid atmosphere, so you can sit the bowls inside a larger bowl or tray filled with a little gravel with a little shallow water.
 However, avoid waterlogging the compost, as damp conditions together with poor drainage can cause rot and fungal diseases.
 If the leaves start to grow faster than the flowers put them back in the dark for a few days to hold them back.
 Feed hyacinths every couple of weeks with high potash feed - liquid seaweed is ideal: it’s organic and comes from a sustainable source.

 If you are planting the bulbs in glass vases, add water to the vase and then add the bulb, pointed side up.
 It is important the water does not touch the base of the hyacinth bulb as this will cause base rot.
 Similarly, don’t let water into the top of the bulbs as the flower bud and bulbs can rot.
 Place them in a cool dark place for a few weeks, as per the same tips above for potting in bowls.